-Students applying for admission to a graduate program of study with the Mohammed Bin Rashid School of Government will be issued with either an Offer Letter either confirming full, conditional or re -admission to a graduate program of study or with a Rejection Letter to advise them that their application to a graduate program of study was unsuccessful.
-An Offer Letter of Admission is valid only for the academic year specified in the Offer Letter.
+Students applying for admission to a graduate program of study with the Mohammed Bin Rashid School of Government will be issued with either an Offer Letter either confirming full, conditional or re-admission to a graduate program of study or with a Rejection Letter to advise them that their application to a graduate program of study was unsuccessful.
+An Offer Letter of Admission is valid only for 2 academic semesters as per the Offer Letter.